Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Amazon SNS

+> Amazon SNS is a highly available, durable, secure, fully managed pub/sub messaging service

+* Amazon SNS provides topics for high-throughput, push-based, many-to-many messaging
-* The “event publishers” only sends message to one SNS topic
+* The "event publishers" only sends message to one SNS topic
-* As many “event subscribers”(subscriptions) as we want to listen to the SNS topic notifications
+* As many "event subscribers"(subscriptions) as we want to listen to the SNS topic notifications
 * Each subscriber to the topic will get all the messages(note: new feature to filter messages)
 * Up to 12,500,000 subscriptions per topic, 100,000 topics limit
+* Endpoints include:
+  * Amazon SQS queues
+  * AWS Lambda functions
+  * HTTP/S webhooks
+  * Mobile push
+  * SMS
+  * Email

 #### How to publish